SCIENCE

 50 minutes per week

-This hands-on class will offer simple STEAM-based projects using a variety of media including Lego builds, science projects, and art creations.
+This hands-on class will offer simple STEAM-based projects using a variety of media, potentially including Lego builds, science projects, and art creations.
 Each class hour will be a stand-alone lesson suitable for ages 8 and up.

 This class will have limited opportunities for neurotypical students who have a desire to come alongside neurodivergent students to create a supportive team to complete projects.